 - Tsawwassen First Nation Final Agreement

-- the complete Treaty Implementation Plan (PDF Version)
+- The complete Treaty Implementation Plan (PDF Version, 2.37 MB)

 - The Government of Canada's Approach to Implementation of the Inherent Right and the Negotiation of Aboriginal Self-Government

 - British Columbia Ministry of Aboriginal Relations and Reconciliation